ConservationInternational/cplus-plugin/docs/user/manual/step-2.md

 - **Description**: A detailed description of the activity.
 This will be used in the report

+- **Activity Mask**: Activity Mask can be set to a specific mask to limit the pathways that can be added to the activity.By checking the  box user will be able to apply the activity mask.

 - **Style**: Styles used for the activity:

     - *Scenario layer*: Colouring which will be used in the Scenario output for this activity